Rakvere Linnastaadion

-The Rakvere linnastaadion, that is, Rakvere City (or Municipal) Stadium, is a multi-purpose stadium at Kastani puiestee 12 (12 Chestnut Boulevard) in Rakvere, Estonia.
-The stadium has 1,785 seats and is the home of the Rakvere JK Tarvas football team.
+Rakvere linnastaadion (Rakvere City (or Municipal) Stadium) is a multi-purpose stadium in Rakvere, Estonia.
+The stadium has 1,831 seats and is the home ground of Rakvere JK Tarvas.
+The address of the stadium is Kastani puiestee 12, Rakvere.

-Although a small venue, the stadium hosted three group stage matches of the 2012 UEFA European Under-19 Football Championship with notable and, later, world-famous players such as Paul Pogba, Harry Kane, and Aleksandar Mitrović running onto the pitch.
+Although a small venue, the stadium has hosted two UEFA European youth Football Championships: the 2012 UEFA European Under-19 Championship and the 2026 UEFA European Under-17 Championship.
+Matches at the stadium have featured future international footballers such as Paul Pogba, Harry Kane, and Aleksandar Mitrović.

-The stadium has also hosted an Estonia national football team match, several Europa League qualification matches of Narva Trans, and a season of Estonian top-flight football when Tarvas played in the Meistriliiga in the 2016 season.
+The stadium has also hosted one Estonia national football team match, several Europa League qualification matches of Narva Trans, and a season of Estonian top-flight football when Tarvas played in the Meistriliiga in the 2016 season.

-On 15 June 2025, 12 youth and adult dance companies with 2,000 dancers were on the stadium field, participating in the Virumaa Dance Festival Virupärane (Viru style or Typically Viru).
-The festival directors were Egert Eenmaa and Robin Täpp.

 History

 The construction of Rakvere Stadium began in 1929, and the stadium was opened with a grand ceremony on 29 May 1930 by the Mayor of Rakvere Heinrich Aviksoo.